passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 ### Thu 15 Jun 2023

 Reworking the loading of data.
+Added a new Dataframe in the data loading returned tuple, with all the string data to it.
+This enables us to annotate the loaded data.

 * [ ] Fix: A value is trying to be set on a copy of a slice from a DataFrame.
-* [ ] Fix: investigate how it's even possible that ML pipelines are running with no labels... o_O
+* [X] Fix: investigate how it's even possible that ML pipelines are running with no labels... o_O
-* [ ] Fix: Display error message when trying to use ML pipelines with no samples !!!
+* [X] Fix: Display error message when trying to use ML pipelines with no samples !!!

 ### Wed 14 Jun 2023

 * [X] ~~Investigate and correct missing values for CSV results for ML pipelines.~~ -> No problem, it's just that some values are only added when some data balancing is performed.
 And for the accuracy being always super good, it's just a consequence of the imbalanced datasets.
 * [ ] Separate `.env` params
 * [ ] Start new base project for DTS clustering.
-* [ ] Start by rewriting the load function, add an enum with the types of loadable data embeddings (for now, only `value_node_embedding` and `semantic_dtn_embedding`), and get the paths using this new enum, controled by a new CLI param.
+* [X] Start by rewriting the load function, add an enum with the types of loadable data embeddings (for now, only `value_node_embedding` and `semantic_dtn_embedding`), and get the paths using this new enum, controled by a new CLI param.
 * [ ] Add a pipeline for clustering, this may need to make the labels as Optional for pipeline function (and btw you can clean the feature engineering pipelines that also don't need labels...)
-* [ ] Add warning when trying to call a classification pipeline with no labels...
+* [ ] ~~Add warning when trying to call a classification pipeline with no labels...~~

 ### Tue 13 Jun 2023